deekshamypersonal/dashboard-app/README.md

 ## Overview

-This project counts two actions in your app: when someone clicks **Enroll Now** and when they click **Pay Now**, and then shows both in Grafana through graph.
-With these charts you can check, for any time range, how many people started vs. how many finished payment and what percent dropped off.
+This project counts two actions in the app: when someone clicks **Enroll Now** and when they click **Pay Now**, and then shows both in Grafana through graph.
+With these charts we can check, for any time range, how many people started vs. how many finished payment and what percent dropped off.